makerscraft/launch-kit/pitch/README.md

 Many talented people are frustrated because:

 - They have business ideas and want to **build their startup**
-- They dream of a more **interested & creative career** finding a job in the tech industry (developer, product manager, growth hacker..)
+- They dream of a more **interesting & creative career** finding a job in the tech industry (developer, product manager, growth hacker..)
 - They want to **re-invent their current work** using new tools, new technologies, new workflow.

 They don't have the technical skills for that... **for the moment**